On-ice chemistry between Virtue and Moir inspires romantic fan fiction

 "I can say that the last two years I've been in a very committed relationship with (figure skating).
 And we're the type of athletes that dive headfirst into the whole process, and I don't honestly know where you would find time for that.
 And part of the reason maybe we wouldn't continue (competing) is to open up that side of our life maybe, and see where that goes."

-— With files from Aleksandra Sagan in Vancouver and Lori Ewing in Pyeongchang
+— With files from Aleksandra Sagan in Toronto and Lori Erwing in Pyeongchang

 Adina Bresge, The Canadian Press